|Product / Service||PACKAGED FRUIT AND VEGETABLES|

 |Matt Peters||Leo Burnett Melbourne||Social Creative|

 |Jenni Rowbottom||Leo Burnett Melbourne||Community Management|

 |Aaron Farrugia||Pancho||Director Of Photography|

 What began as a promotion is now becoming permanent across all SPC brands.
 Due to the overwhelming response, a rerun was ordered within 2 days.
 This positive sentiment quickly spread from social media to major news networks and Federal Government.
-12 weeks on, the Prime Minister unveiled new labelling legislation, which will be compulsory for all products manufactured in Australia. • 1 million units sold in first month • 17% sales uplift • Engagement 21 times above industry average • 1.2 million direct social interactions • 3.7 million video views • Now #1 Australian FMCG brand for engagement.
-This initiative transformed the routine purchase of packaged fruit into a highly emotional decision.
-These cans were no longer merely cans of fruit; they became a beacon for Australian produce.
+12 weeks on, the Prime Minister unveiled new labelling legislation, which will be compulsory for all products manufactured in Australia. • 1 million units sold in first month • 17% sales uplift • Engagement 21 times above industry average • 1.2 million direct social interactions • Now #1 Australian FMCG brand for engagement.
+What is category defining is that SPC put real farming families ahead of the product.
+To overhaul their most valuable brand properties to influence a nationwide conversation is incredibly courageous.
+And it made Australians trust the brand even more.
 With a genuinely emotional campaign, #MyFamilyCan empowered millions of Australian families and sparked nationwide labelling change.
 All with a humble can.